WilmsJochen/kubernetes-demo/Readme.md

 ## Tips:
 - If something is wrong in the pod, you can see logs of your application with `kubectl logs POD_NAME`

-- If something is wrong in your manifest, you can see a description with `kubectl describe KIND NAME`
+- If something is wrong in your manifest, you better describe the resource `kubectl describe KIND NAME`

 - Use tab key for auto completion of commands.